top-comengineer/woo-store-vacation/README.md

 Woo Store Vacation Mode allows you to put your shop on pause or hold mode for a certain amount of time.
 This feature could be helpful if:

-* You are traveling or ill.sd
+* You are traveling or ill.
 * You are temporarily unable to run your shop.
 * You need a quick break to catch up on current orders.